epklein/epklein.github.io/_posts/2022Q4/2022-12-15-swe-team-size.md

 4. **Small teams (fewer than four members) are not considered teams**

 This is a simple set of principles that can guide the way we organize teams effectively.

+## Further reading

+Some further reading recommendation if you want to elaborate more on the subject:

+- [Sizing Engineering Teams](https://lethain.com/sizing-engineering-teams/), written by {% include people/will-larson.md %}
+- [How Many Direct Reports Should a Manager Have?](https://www.theengineeringmanager.com/qa/how-many-direct-reports-should-a-manager-have/), written by {% include people/james-stanier.md %}